A dermatologist and oncologist address common myths about your skin and the sun.

 - False: A tan means the skin has been damaged, not that it has been protected.
 The tan itself is a sign that the damage has already occurred.
 Darker-skinned individuals can still develop skin cancer from ultraviolet light damage.

 - True: By the time you see your physician, the area may already be cancerous.
-Regular skin checks, both done on your own and by a physician, are the best way to catch a lesion early.
-Doing a self-exam of your skin every month and having a physician do a skin check annually (or more frequently for higher-risk patients) will allow the identification of changing moles or lesions.
+Regular skin checks, both done on your own and by a doctor, are the best way to catch a lesion early.
+Doing a self-exam of your skin every month and having a dermatologist do a skin check annually (or more frequently for higher-risk patients) will allow the identification of changing moles or lesions.

 - Sunlight exposure